Dining Out with a Foodie

 Rowayton, another neighborhood in Norwalk, is a lovely waterfront village providing gorgeous views of the Five Mile River while strolling through the town’s Pinkney Park.

-The intimate Wall Street Theater has become a popular venue for nostalgic acts, such as Gordon Lightfoot, Quiet Riot and many more.
+The intimate District Music Hall has become a popular venue for nostalgic acts, such as Gordon Lightfoot, Quiet Riot and many more.

 Where to play